Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-Compounding is the annual reinvestment of earnings at the same rate of return to growing the principal amount.
+Compounding is the annual reinvestment of earnings at the same rate of return to grow the principal amount.
 Compounding is an intriguing notion.
-This is due to the fact that the interest on your invested funds is also collecting interest.
+This is because the interest on your invested funds also collects interest.
 This is referred to as compound interest.
 The investment’s value grows at a geometric rate (constantly increasing) rather than an arithmetic rate (straight-line).
-Reinvesting earnings at the same compound interest rate of return would aid in the growth of the principle year after year.
+Reinvesting earnings at the same compound interest rate of return would aid in the growth of the principal year after year.

 Compound interest is used when the principal includes the accrued interest from prior periods, and interest is calculated on this.
 Investors can use this strong tool (compound interest) to plan their financial goals.
 This method will help the investor in the long run.
 The longer the investment horizon, the bigger the returns.
 The best advice is to start saving and investing regularly.
-An early start would provide the investor with a greater compounding effect, making wealth creation easier.
+An early start would give the investor a greater compounding effect, making wealth creation easier.
 Compound interest has many applications.
-Compound interest only increases returns over time, and the investment rises exponentially.
+It only increases returns over time, and the investment rises exponentially.

 Compounding is the process through which the returns on an investment are reinvested to generate further revenues over time.
 In a nutshell, compounding is interest on interest, which magnifies rewards over time.
-This notion is used by the power of compounding to evaluate the worth of an investment.
+The power of compounding uses this notion to evaluate the worth of an investment.

-The Power of Compounding calculator is a tool for determining the value of an investment.
+The Power of compounding calculator is a tool for determining the value of an investment.
 It computes the value of an investment after ‘n’ years at a certain interest rate.
-The compound interest formula serves as the foundation for the power of the compounding calculator.
-The entire notion of compound interest centres upon earning significant returns by compounding the interest earned on the principal amount.
+The compound interest formula is the foundation for the power of the compounding calculator.
+The entire notion of compound interest centers upon earning significant returns by compounding the interest earned on the principal amount.

 In the power of compounding calculator, the compound interest formula is: